 Every material has its own voice, vocabulary, and set of connotations that dictate what a sculpture says.
 Materials can interact with each other, creating new materials with new textures, appearances, and behaviors that can further create new languages of expression.

-I currently live and work in Appleton, WI.
+I currently live and work in New Haven, CT.